Radbuglet/autoken/CONTRIBUTING.md

 There are three major components to AuToken:

-- The `userland` crate people include in their projects to interface with AuToken.
+- The `userland` crate (called `autoken`) people include in their projects to interface with AuToken.
-- The `rustc` wrapper, which is a modified version of `rustc` which adds AuToken's analysis phase and configures the `rustc` compiler to always emit the full MIR for every crate it compiles.
+- The `rustc` wrapper (called `autoken-rustc`), which is a modified version of `rustc` which adds AuToken's analysis phase and configures the `rustc` compiler to always emit the full MIR for every crate it compiles.
-- The `cargo` wrapper, which...
+- The `cargo` wrapper (called `cargo-autoken`), which...
   - validates the `cargo` toolchain version to avoid ABI issues
   - compiles a version of the Rust standard library using our custom version of `rustc` for use as a sysroot
   - ...and re-executes the appropriate `cargo` command with `rustc` overwritten to point to our custom wrapper and with the appropriate sysroot specified.